SAMPLE EMPLOYMENT EQUITY PLAN

 Creating a Supportive Work Environment

 Arrange educational sessions for all staff so they are more knowledgeable about the equity group members being hired into your workplace.
-This helps to ensure a supportive welcoming environment for new employees.
+This helps ensure a supportive welcoming environment for new employees.

 Community Liaison and Support